NativeScript/docs-v7/ui-plugin.md

 ---
-nav-title: User Interface Layouts in NativeScript
+nav-title: UI Plugin with NativeScript
 title: "UI: Layouts"
-description: Learn the basic principles of designing and positioning the UI elements inside your apps.
+description: Learn how to create a new User Interface plugin for NativeScript.
-position: 12
+position: 20
 ---

 # Overview